How Can I Help?

 People across Dumfries and Galloway and beyond are looking for ways in which they can help support communities and individuals affected by the ongoing situation in Ukraine.

 Our Council's approach is consistent with our actions during the Syrian and Afghan Crisis.
-We are working in partnership with specialist local organisations; D&G Refugee Action (Massive Outpouring of Love (MOOL)) and Dumfries and Galloway Multicultural Association (DGMA) and the Scottish Refugee Council (SRC).
+We are working in partnership with specialist local organisations; Massive Outpouring of Love (MOOL), Dumfries and Galloway Multicultural Association (DGMA), the Scottish Refugee Council (SRC) and the Crichton Trust.

 National Response